 IRR

-Basic Overview
+Overview

-| Description | Internal rate of return (IRR) is a metric of profitability for potential investments.
-Internal rate of return is a discount rate that sets the net present value (NPV) of all future cash flows the investment equal to zero.
-An approximate solution is found using numerical iteration. |
+Description | Internal rate of return (IRR) is a metric of profitability for potential investments.
+Internal rate of return is a discount rate that sets the net present value (NPV) of all future cash flows of the investment equal to zero.
+An approximate solution is found using numerical iteration.
+Use this when you need to find the discount rate at which an investment's cash flows break even (NPV = 0). |

-| Parameters |
+Parameters |

 |